jonespm/SI664-docs/install/win-choco_python_django_mysql-install.md

 #### 7.5.5 Windows Service Screen
 * Click the check box for "Configure MySQL as a Windows Service".
-  - :warning: left unchecked MySQL Server will require a manual start in order to use it.
+  - :warning: Left unchecked MySQL Server will require a manual start in order to use it.
 * Windows Service Details
   - Set Windows Service Name to "MySQL80"
   - Click the check box for "Start the MySQL Server at System Startup".